richardlaugesen/richardlaugesen.github.io/_posts/2016-12-18-tell-me-about-yourself.md

 - Anything about pets, travel, or hobbies

 Writing it down first and practicing till it sounds natural is probably a good idea too.

----

-Thanks to [Salihan Laugesen](https://ecoyarns.com.au) for reading drafts of this.